-The Dark Mirror is a 1946 film directed by Robert Siodmak.
+The Dark Mirror is a 1946 Psychological Thriller directed by Robert Siodmak.

 The film opens with one Dr. Frank Peralta lying on the floor of his apartment, stabbed to death.
 Investigating officer Lt.
 Stevenson (Thomas Mitchell) soon finds multiple witnesses placing Peralta's girlfriend, Terry Collins (Olivia de Havilland) at the scene.
 Stevenson is confident that he has his woman—until Terry reveals that she has an ironclad alibi, as multiple witnesses saw her elsewhere that night.

 Only it isn't Terry!
 It's Terry's identical twin sister and roommate Ruth (also de Havilland, of course) who was seen by multiple witnesses at a concert and walking in the park.
 Or was it Terry?
 All the sisters will tell Stevenson is that one of them has an alibi, and the other was home alone.
 They refuse to say which one is which.
 A frustrated Stevenson realizes that without any way to show which sister was the one seen at Dr. Peralta's apartment, he can't arrest either of them.